jwl-7/c0de_gr1nd/python_explanations/buy_and_sell_stock_twice.md

 ```

 ## Explanation
-* The solution relies on two phases, the forward and backwards phases
+* The solution relies on two phases: the forward and backward phases
 * The forward phase is used to calculate the max total profit from a single transaction (buy and sell) for each day, and the results are recorded to an array
 * The backward phase is used to calculate the max total profit from a second transaction for each day, using the array built from the forward phase